 Lockdown.
 The soft materials in the upper such as the neoprene liner, the stretchable mesh, and the foot-hugging ankle collar create a sock-like fit that moves closely with your foot.
 The thicker material on the midfoot staples the foot down, ensuring zero internal slipping.

 The upper of the lace version of the Harden LS 2 is a mix of stretch materials and premium tumbled leather.
 The forefoot is made of mesh fabric while the midfoot area is composed of a softer but thicker knitted fabric.
 These two fabrics are lined underneath with stretchy neoprene.
 The sides have tumbled leather overlays.
 The lateral side exposes some of the raw leather, giving the sneaker a classy touch.
-The midsole features the favorite Boost cushioning while the outsole is a solid rubber compound.
+Like the Harden Volume 3, The midsole features the favorite Boost cushioning while the outsole is a solid rubber compound.

 With the monochromatic colorways of the Harden LS 2, it is clear to see how its designers play with different textures on the shoe.
 The ribbed and knitted fabrics together with the supple leather on the upper, the irregular patterns on the Boost cushioning, and the symmetrical pattern on the outsole make this shoe a work of art.
 Perforations that form the Adidas Three Stripes in the medial side of the heel hint of a subtle branding, which is the trend nowadays.

 The lacing system also adds to the shoe’s aesthetics as the Harden Vol. 2 LS implements a lacing style that is similar to that of the Pharrell Williams x Adidas Human Race NMD.
 The lace holes are only in the top part of the midfoot and are threaded with thick, rounded laces with metallic aglets.